Agile Classrooms in the Alps

 LAS began planning in 2014-2015 for the opening of a middle school (grades 7 and 8) in Fall 2016.
 Alongside less interesting considerations like the anticipated number of teachers, classrooms and type of curriculum, the exciting idea of using Agile as an instructional constant is being integrated into ongoing planning.

-In 2015-2016 a small committee will use the concept of the Visible Classroom to visually manage their work for increased transparency and collaboration.
+In 2015-2016 a small committee will use the concept of the Visible Classroom to manage their work for increased transparency and collaboration visually.
 Even as LAS designs instruction to support greater student self-regulation through Agile principles, they’ll be gaining greater experience with Agile … by using it!